dvla/dvla.github.io/content/posts/2023-08-calling-fakermaker-to-generate-numerous-objects/index.md

 ## Conclusion

 For complex objects, such as the example above, it can be beneficial to reproduce numerous objects to be stored in test artefacts to ensure your application or system can handle them within the response.
-For driver data especially, when there can be numerous instances of certain objects held, this can be especially useful to try and replicate.
+This is especially useful when there can be numerous instances of certain objects held.